BibleAsk Team

 Which law was abolished at the Cross?

-There are two primary laws given in Scripture: the moral law of the Ten Commandments and the ceremonial Law of Moses contained in ordinances (Deuteronomy 4:13,14; 2 Kings 21:8; Daniel 9:11).
+The Bible presents two distinct laws.
+These are: the moral law of the Ten Commandments and the ceremonial Law of Moses contained in ordinances.
+And this is shown clearly in the following verses:

 MOSES’ LAW